TritonDataCenter/containerpilot/telemetry/README.md

 The fields are as follows:

-- `name` is the name of the metrics service as it will appear in the discovery service.
+- `name` is the name of the telemetry service as it will appear in the discovery service.
 Each instance of the service will have a unique ID made up from `name`+hostname of the container.
-The Prometheus server should use this name to discover containers exposing metrics.
+The Prometheus server should use this name to discover containers exposing telemetry.
-- `url` is the path to use for the metrics service.
-A scrape against any other URL will return 404, and the default value is `/metrics`.
+- `url` is the path to use for the telemetry service.
+A scrape against any other URL will return 404, and the default value is `/telemetry`.
-- `port` is the port the metrics service will advertise to the discovery service.
+- `port` is the port the telemetry service will advertise to the discovery service.
 - `interfaces` is an optional single or array of interface specifications.
 If given, the IP of the service will be obtained from the first interface specification that matches.
 (Default value is `["eth0:inet"]`)
 - `poll` is the time in seconds between sending heartbeats to the discovery service.
 - `ttl` is the time-to-live of a heartbeat to the discovery service.
 This should be longer than the polling rate so that the polling process and the TTL aren't racing; otherwise Consul will mark the service as unhealthy.
 - `tags` is an optional array of tags.
 If the discovery service supports it (Consul does), the service will register itself with these tags.
 - `sensor` is an optional array of sensor configurations (see below).
-If no sensors are provided, then the metrics endpoint will still be exposed and will show only metrics about Containerbuddy internals.
+If no sensors are provided, then the telemetry endpoint will still be exposed and will show only telemetry about Containerbuddy internals.

 ### Configuring Sensors

-The `sensors` field is a list of user-defined sensors that the metrics service will use to collect metrics.
+The `sensors` field is a list of user-defined sensors that the telemetry service will use to collect telemetry.
 Each time a sensor is polled, the user-defined `check` executable will be run.
-If the value that the `check` returns from stdout can be parsed as a 64-bit float, then the metrics collector will receive that value.
+If the value that the `check` returns from stdout can be parsed as a 64-bit float, then the telemetry collector will receive that value.

 The fields for a sensor are as follows:

-- `namespace`, `subsystem`, and `name` are the names that the Prometheus client library will use to construct the name for the metrics.
+- `namespace`, `subsystem`, and `name` are the names that the Prometheus client library will use to construct the name for the telemetry.
 These three names are concatenated with underscores `_` to become the final name that is scraped recorded by Prometheus.
 In the example above the metric recorded would be named `my_namespace_my_subsystem_my_event_count`.
-Please see the [Prometheus documents on naming](http://prometheus.io/docs/practices/naming/) for best practices on how to name your metrics.
+Please see the [Prometheus documents on naming](http://prometheus.io/docs/practices/naming/) for best practices on how to name your telemetry.
 - `help` is the help text that will be associated with the metric recorded by Prometheus.
 This is useful for debugging by giving a more verbose description.
 - `type` is the type of collector Prometheus will use (one of `counter`, `gauge`, `histogram` or `summary`).
 See [below](#Collector_types) for details.
 - `poll` is the time in seconds between running the `check`.
-- `check` is the executable (and its arguments) that is called when it is time to perform a metrics collection.
+- `check` is the executable (and its arguments) that is called when it is time to perform a telemetry collection.

 The check executable is expected to return via stdout a value that can be parsed as a single 64-bit float number.
 Whitespace will be trimmed, but any other text in the stdout of the executable will cause the metric to be dropped.
 If you need to return additional information for logging, you should return this via stderr (which Containerbuddy will pass along to the Docker engine).